rehierl/abstract-properties/04-0-order-theory/1-3-cyclic-acyclic.md

 In contrary to that, a simple preorder, may contain one or more cycles of two or more distinct vertices (while ignoring loops).
-Put differently, a simple preorder may still contain cycles (see - symmetric).
+Put differently, a simple preorder may have cycles (see - symmetric).

-Note that a cyclic preorder is not required to have a pair of "flipped" edges for each pair of connected vertices.
+Note that a cyclic preorder is not required to have a pair of "flipped" edges for all pairs of connected vertices.
 That is, a cyclic preorder is neither required to be symmetric nor anti-symmetric.